Suzanne and Caleb Loring Research Fellowship

 c) an indication of the specific Massachusetts Historical Society and Boston Athenaeum collections the applicant wishes to consult.

-Applicants who do not hold a Ph.D.: A letter of recommendation from a faculty member familiar with your work and with the project being proposed.
+- Applicants who do NOT hold a Ph.D.: One letter of recommendation from a faculty member familiar with your work and with the project being proposed.
+Please note the letter is due at the application deadline.
+You may initiate your recommendation request through our application portal at any time - you do not need to wait until your application is complete.